MooPay/docs/docs/api access/validate-payment.md

 ---
-sidebar_label: Validate Transaction
+sidebar_label: Validate Payment
 sidebar_position: 4
 ---

-# Transaction validation
+# Payment validation
-You can validate the transaction information from our server, by passing the transaction hash in the request body
+You can validate the payment information from our server, by passing the transaction hash in the request body

 ### Basic Info
 <table >